 The <Length> element gives the length of the register in bytes.
+Alternatively the length can be read from another node using an <pLength> entry.

 The <AccessMode> element can have the values RW (read/write), RO (read only), or WO (write only) and indicates what the camera can deliver.